-18. Set Up Site Inter-Linking Across Pages
+18. Set Up Internal Linking Across Pages

 Search engine spiders can understand the relationship between the different pages, posts and content on your web store by following links.
-This way, search engines find out the pages on your web store that cover similar subject matter.
+This way, search engines find out the pages on your eCommerce store that cover similar subject matter.

 You can add links within your content.
 These links are called contextual links, and they point shoppers on your web store to interesting and related content.

 Internal linking is an SEO factor that is totally under your control.

 Search engines will consider a web page to be more important when that page has more links.
 So with the right internal linking across pages, you can guide search engines and shoppers to the most important pages on your web store.

 19. Check for Crawl Issues and Fix Them